 The Luke Waites Center for Dyslexia and Learning Disorders is named for Dr. Luke Waites, who in 1965 established a program at TSRHC to identify and treat children with learning disorders, primarily dyslexia.
 The World Federation of Neurology met at TSRHC in 1968 and formulated the first consensus definition of developmental dyslexia.
 TSRHC's Luke Waites Center for Dyslexia is now internationally recognized in the field of learning disorders.

 The center provides evaluation and diagnosis for children with academic learning disorders, as well as specialized treatment for those with dyslexia.
-Led by medical director Dr. Jeff Black and administrative director Gladys Kolenovsky, the center's team combines the experience and skills of medicine and education.
+Led by medical director Dr. Jeff Black and director Gladys Kolenovsky, the center's team combines the experience and skills of medicine and education.
 Services include:

 Becoming a Patient

 Texas Scottish Rite Hospital for Children, located in Dallas, uses several criteria to determine a patient's eligibility.
 A child must meet the following requirements to be evaluated for a learning disorder at the Luke Waites Center for Dyslexia: